Vamakshi6402/Vamakshi6402/README.md

 # Hi, I’m Vamakshi Chaturvedi 👋

-🎓 MSc Economics graduate from the University of Manchester (Merit-level modules with Distinction performances)
+🎓 MSc Economics graduate from the University of Manchester with Distinction and Merit performances in core modules.
 📊 Passionate about data analysis, policy research, and financial/economic modeling
 🌍 Focused on building a career in NYC with global organizations (finance, consulting, tech, and international development)